DFE-Digital/architecture/capability/architecture-capability-framework.md

 # Architecture Capability Framework

+(Note - this page is being drafted)

 ## Purpose
-This framework provides an outline of the roles, skills, experience and tools that architects working within DfE have or would like to build.
+This framework provides an outline of the roles, skills and experience that architects working within DfE have or would like to build.

 It describes the pathways into architecture and how to develop an architecture career.
 It should help also people interacting with